gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-json.md

 Gaffer provides a number of communication methods so that you can programmatically interact with a graph, as of Version 2.0 this is provided in 3
-ways: A HTTP rest API, a Python API and a Native Java interface.
-Of these 3 both the Python and rest API use JSON as their method of data transportation, although the Python API obfuscates JSON behind the `gafferpy` client library.
+ways: A HTTP REST API, a Python API and a Native Java interface.
+Of these 3 both the Python and REST API use JSON as their method of data transportation, although the Python API obfuscates JSON behind the `gafferpy` client library.

-Here is an example of the structure of an operations request using JSON via the rest API:
+Here is an example of the structure of an operations request using JSON via the REST API:

 ```json
 {